 For httpd, if you have it running in the machine, do a tail -f /var/log/httpd/*_log and see what happens in those logs when it stops running.

-#3 Updated by cpg about 1 year ago
+#3 Updated by cpg over 1 year ago

 - Status changed from New to Assigned